dataminer-site/dataminer-site.github.io/docs/api/python/data_ingestion.md

 ### Registering Objects

-You can register Python objects as DuckDB tables using the [`DuckDBPyConnection.register()` function](reference/index#duckdb.DuckDBPyConnection.register).
+You can register Python objects as DataMiner tables using the [`DuckDBPyConnection.register()` function](reference/index#duckdb.DuckDBPyConnection.register).

 The precedence of objects with the same name is as follows:

 * Objects explicitly registered via `DuckDBPyConnection.register()`
-* Native DuckDB tables and views
+* Native DataMiner tables and views
 * [Replacement scans](../c/replacement_scans)